Chess Bot Extension in 2024

 What Is Deep Blue?

 IBM was the creator of Dark Blue, a computer dedicated to playing chess.
 Dark Blue gained renown for defeating GM Garry Kasparov in 1997.
-Kasparov, widely considered the world’s top chess player, was defeated by Dark Blue, marking a significant victory for machine over man.
-This triumph was seen as a powerful demonstration of the rise of computerized reasoning.
+Kasparov, the world’s top chess player, was defeated by Dark Blue.
+This victory marked a significant win for machines over humans.
+It demonstrated the power of computerized reasoning and highlighted the rise of technology.

 The First Automated Chess Players